KiwiKilian/fhs-slides/2025-ss-mmt-m-frontend-engineering/sections/2-react-native.md

 - Define your UI in JSX syntax
   - RN instead of manipulating a browser DOM will create and update native UI elements for you
 - Build your app completely or partially using React
-  - You could mix with native screens
+  - Mix with native screens with React Native screens
+  - Integrate with brown field apps

 ---